From £19,720

 I’d like to think there are route nationale roads in France that the C4’s suspension works on really well, but it might be wishful thinking.
 On craggier and less gently undulating UK B-roads, you have to adopt a gentle pace to get a flavour of it

 It’s all the harder to become used to because above 30mph much of the weight that the steering has been missing duly materialises.
 At an unhurried 45-55mph cross-country potter, the car is much easier to place.
 It can roll and loll a little on a B-road even at this speed, but it generally goes where you expect it to and keeps control of its body.
-Go faster and the car’s gathering long-wave body movement gets unsettling; and it clearly doesn’t have the dynamic versatility of the class’s really well-rounded dynamic operators.
+Go faster and the car’s gathering body movement gets unsettling, and it clearly doesn’t have the dynamic versatility of the class’s really well-rounded dynamic operators.

 Choose your speed carefully and, out of town at least, the C4 can be agreeable enough, then.
 It doesn’t respond receptively to being hurried, and those relatively skinny tyres don’t produce much outright lateral grip when you do, although the car’s electronic stability control acts pretty subtly, and effectively, to counteract understeer when it inevitably presents, so the C4 remains stable in most circumstances.
 But it’s not a car to easily take to, to gel with, or to enjoy driving in anything more than a fairly disinterested way.